-“The significant problems we face cannot be solved at the same level of thinking we were at when we created them.”- Albert Einstein It is rather common that when we need to solve a problem, we start it with wasting our time, money, and energy on “going round in circles”.
-The reason can be simple: … Continue reading solution building vs problem solving?
+“The significant problems we face cannot be solved at the same level of thinking we were at when we created them.”- Albert Einstein It is a rather common tendency that when we need to solve a problem, we start it with wasting our time, money, and energy on “going round in circles”.
+The reason may … Continue reading solution building vs problem solving?

 Can a truly good person become evil?
-Well, the core claim is that if you put good people in a bad situation, bad things will happen.
+The key argument is that if you put good people in a bad situation, bad things will happen.
 It is the power of social situation rather than dispositions of people that leads to evil behaviour.
 Normal healthy people start to behave according to the social roles … Continue reading Can a truly good person become bad?

 Coaching aims to bring out the best in us in order to help us attain our desired goals Coaches provide support, structure and encouragement to help individuals fulfil their potential, make the most of their lives, and move forward in the areas which they want to change--for example in their relationships, careers, fitness/sport, work-life balance … Continue reading Cognitive Behavioral Therapy (CBT) in a coaching setting